Close Menu

 CAUSES OF ANAL CANCER

 Other factors that can increase the risk of getting anal cancer include having multiple sexual partners.
-Additionally, other behavior that increases the risk of getting anal cancer is having anal sex, having a weak immune system (such as due to HIV infection), and having a history of certain types of cancer conditions.
+Additionally, other behavior that increases the risk of getting anal cancer is having anal sex.
+Additionally, having a weak immune system (such as due to HIV infection) and having a history of certain types of cancer increases your risk too.

 SYMPTOMS OF ANAL CANCER